 Risk Management using Excel

 We can use similar ideas to prepare a risk management plan using excel.
 The risk log is similar to issue log.
 But when it comes to risk analysis, the usual practice is to make a risk matrix to highlight key risks.
-This can be easily done in excel with the help of heat maps.
+This can be easily done in excel with the help of Risk maps.
 This is your home work to figure out (or click on the below risk map image to download the template).

 Download the Issue Tracker Templates

 You can download the excel issue log template from here.
 Click the below link based on your excel version and the file type you prefer.

 - Download Issue Tracker Template

 - Download Issue Tracker Template [Excel 2003 compatible file]